moseskimc/cnn-pruning/README.md

 <img src="resources/metrics.png">

-The original model was trained for 10 epochs and the pruned model was calibrated/fine-tuned for another 10 epochs.
+The original model was trained for 10 epochs and the pruned model was calibrated/fine-tuned for another 10.
 Observe how the performance of the pruned model at the 6th epoch achieves an accuracy similar to that of the original model even with more than half of the parameters pruned.